Hi! I’m Beth.

 Welcome to Little Red Tarot – an alternative tarot resource for anyone who’s curious about what a deck of 78 cards can teach them.

 I’m not interested in predicting the future, or digging up the secrets of your past.
 I’m interested in how we can use tarot to understand ourselves better.
-To tune in to what’s going on in the here and now, to look at the energy around us, learn about the roads we’re travelling and find options for moving forwards.
+To tune in to what’s going on in the here and now, learn about the roads we’re travelling and find options for moving forwards.

-I wholeheartedly believe that we hold within ourselves the answers we are seeking, and that tarot is a beautiful, intriguing and empowering tool for uncovering these answers.
+I wholeheartedly believe that we hold within ourselves the answers we are seeking, and that tarot is a beautiful and empowering tool for uncovering these answers.

-My aim with this website is to talk about ways to do this – to share my own tarot journey and offer you ideas and insights for your own.
+My aim with this website is to make space for all of us to talk about ways to do this.
+Here, I share my own tarot/life journey, and offer you ideas and insights for your own.

-My blog covers topics from tarot tips and ideas to social justice, radical healing to personal journeys with tarot cards, and more.
+The Little Red Tarot blog covers topics from tarot tips and ideas to social justice, radical healing to personal journeys with tarot cards, and more.
+I sell a beautiful selection of indie tarot and oracle decks (and other goodies) in my online shop.
+And I help tarot lovers get acquainted with their cards via the Alternative Tarot Course.

 I don’t do this alone!
 There is a wonderful community of people around this website – including some incredible columnists and guest writers.
 Meet the whole team here.